 Allyson has been practicing psychiatry since 2006 and been with Southlake Psychiatry since 2012.
 She sees patients ages 18 and older.
 She is passionate about promoting health and wellness in others.
 Therefore, she is committed to using a compassionate, experienced hardworking and well-rounded approach—not just psychopharmacology.
 She feels it’s important to get to know her patients and what’s important to them, so that she can create tailored treatment plans to ensure they don’t just get “better,” but that they are truly able to experience a remission of symptoms in order to live their lives to the fullest.

 Allyson has always had a passion for helping women, which fueled her desire to become a psychiatric PA focusing on women’s wellness.
 Allyson has a special interest in women’s mental health, and those who are challenged by eating disorders, mood disorders, personality disorders, ADD, OCD, anxiety, bipolar disorder, or PTSD.
 Allyson also sees patients who are struggling with grief, career transitions, stress, or relationship issues..

 Formerly Alexis Christensen

-Lexie earned her Bachelor of Science degree at NC State University and her Master of Physician Assistant Studies at Gardner-Webb University.
+Lexie earned her Bachelor of Science degree from NC State University in 2015.
+She earned her Master of Physician Assistant Studies from Gardner Webb University in 2019.
 She is board certified by the National Commission on Certification of Physician Assistants (NCCPA) and is licensed to practice medicine by the North Carolina medical board.